LOT 916

 Condition Report

-The painting has undergone professional conservation and now is in excellent condition.
+The painting is in good condition.
 The canvas is in plane, free of deformations and under adequate tension.
+No retouching was detected upon examination under ultraviolet light.
 Paint layers are intact and in stable condition.
-No future conservation work needed.
 The painting is offered with frame.

 Please note that this report has been compiled by Larasati staff based solely on their observation on the work.
 Larasati specialists are not professional conservators; thus the report should be treated only as an expression of opinion and not as a statement of fact.
 We suggest that you consult your own restorer for a more thorough report.
 We remind you again that all work is sold 'as is' and should be viewed personally by you or your professional adviser before the sale to assess its condition.